rk-dev-test/rk-dev-test/README.md

 - 👋 Hi, This is Rajesh Kumar.
 I am a Front End Developer.
 - 👀 I’m interested in Javascript, jQuery, React.
-- 🌱 I’m currently learning Javascript (beginner to advanced).
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on all my public repository/project, If you feel it can be improved.
 Suggestions are welcome always.
 - 📫 How to reach me ...